Thoughts while contemplating the shore at Crystal Beach: 1983 ~ 2003 . . . .

 Its neon ribbon,

-rather than after a storm, comes before.
+rather than after the storm, comes before.

 A black line of clouds rolls in from the west,